VARL Logo

 Aquifers are depleting faster than they recharge.
 When the water runs out, the food runs out.

 Carlos runs 12,000 hectares of corn.
 Last year his soil tests came back worse than ever.
 He was spending more on chemicals and getting less back.
-We showed him a simulation of his fields three seasons out.
-He didn’t like what he saw.
-Together, we redesigned his input strategy from the ground up.
-Chemical use dropped 61%.
-His yield held.
-His soil started coming back to life.
+What if he could see a simulation of his fields three seasons out, and redesign his input strategy before it was too late?
+That is the kind of tool we are building.
+Not more chemicals, but more understanding.
+Farmers like Carlos should not have to guess what their soil needs.
+The data is already in the ground.
+Someone just has to read it.

 Global Food Insecurity